Online Price Competition under Generalized Linear Demands: Regret Analysis

-The bound in \eqref{eq:conv_sum_NE} alone does not imply convergence of $\mathbb{E}[\|\mathbf{p}^{(T)}-\mathbf{p}^*\|_2^2]$.
-This happens of course if $\mathbb{E}[\|\mathbf{p}^{(t)}-\mathbf{p}^*\|_2^2]$ is monotonically decreasing in $t$, as in \citet{li2024lego} and \citet{bracale2025revenue} due to the initial i.i.d. pricing exploration in their algorithm.
-Under such an i.i.d. exploration phase, those works establish that $\|\widehat{\boldsymbol\theta}_i^{(t)}-\boldsymbol\theta_{i,0}\|_2=O_P(t^{-1/2})$ under standard regularity conditions, which in turn implies $\mathbb{E}[\|\mathbf{p}^{(T)}-\mathbf{p}^*\|_2^2]= O(T^{-1/2})$.
-Unfortunately, this is not the case in our setting due to the absence of i.i.d. pricing estimation, since the prices $\{\mathbf p^{(t)}\}_{t \in [T]}$ are inherently \emph{adaptive} rather than i.i.d., as their selection depends on past noise realizations.
-In the absence of i.i.d. pricing excitation, estimation error can only be controlled \emph{along the directions that are sufficiently explored}.
-As a result, $\|\widehat{\boldsymbol\theta}_i^{(t)}-\boldsymbol\theta_{i,0}\|_2$ does not generally decay at the parametric rate $O_P(t^{-1/2})$.
-Nevertheless, as formally established by our \cref{theorem_regret_SW}, achieving \emph{optimal} (or near-optimal) regret remains possible, which is consistent with the general bandit literature, where the same phenomenon is observed -- for example, in OFU and UCB-type algorithms for linear and generalized linear bandits \citep{dani2008stochastic,abbasi2011improved,filippi2010parametric,russac2019weighted}.
+\textbf{Convergence to Nash Equilibrium.} The bound in \eqref{eq:conv_sum_NE} alone does not imply a convergence rate for $\mathbb{E} \left[\|\mathbf{p}^{(T)}-\mathbf{p}^{\star}\|_2^2\right]$ as $T\to\infty$.
+Indeed, a bound on the partial sums only yields pointwise convergence if the sequence is sufficiently regular (e.g., eventually monotone), or under an initial i.i.d. pricing exploration phase, like in \citet{li2024lego} and \citet{bracale2025revenue}, which ensures that the estimation error satisfies $\|\widehat{\boldsymbol\theta}_i^{(T)}-\boldsymbol\theta_{i,0}\|_2=O_P(T^{-1/2})$ under standard regularity conditions, which in turn yields the parametric-rate convergence $\mathbb{E} \left[\|\mathbf{p}^{(T)}-\mathbf{p}^{\star}\|_2^2\right] =O(T^{-1/2})$.
+In our setting, however, prices $\{\mathbf{p}^{(t)}\}_{t\le T}$ are generated \emph{adaptively} (their selection depends on past noise realizations), and we do not impose an i.i.d.\ excitation phase.
+In the absence of this phase, the estimation error can typically be controlled only along directions that are sufficiently excited by the played actions.
+As a result, $\|\widehat{\boldsymbol\theta}_i^{(T)}-\boldsymbol\theta_{i,0}\|_2$ does not generally decay at the parametric rate $O_P(T^{-1/2})$, and one should not expect a pointwise convergence rate for $\mathbb{E} \left[\|\mathbf{p}^{(T)}-\mathbf{p}^{\star}\|_2^2\right]$ based solely on \eqref{eq:conv_sum_NE}.
+Nevertheless, as we show in \cref{theorem_regret_SW}, our primary objective is regret optimality, which can be achieved even without strong pointwise convergence of the price sequence to a Nash equilibrium.
+This is consistent with the broader bandit literature, where regret-optimal algorithms often rely on adaptive (non-i.i.d.) action selection, as in OFU/UCB-style methods for linear and generalized linear bandits \citep{dani2008stochastic,abbasi2011improved,filippi2010parametric,russac2019weighted}.